 B2M levels can be increased in the CSF of patients with blood cell cancers involving the brain, such as leukaemia and lymphoma, but also with some disorders such as multiple sclerosis, and with viral infections such as HIV.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm.
-A may also be collected.
-Rarely, a sample may be collected by a doctor from the lower back using a procedure called a or spinal tap.
+A can also be collected.
+Rarely, a sample can be collected by a doctor from the lower back using a procedure called a or spinal tap.

 Is any test preparation needed to ensure the quality of the sample?

 No test preparation is needed